nodejs/node/doc/api/errors.md

 <a id="ERR_INDEX_OUT_OF_RANGE"></a>
 ### ERR_INDEX_OUT_OF_RANGE

-A given index is out of the accepted range (e.g. negative offsets).
+A given index was out of the accepted range (e.g. negative offsets).

 <a id="ERR_INSPECTOR_ALREADY_CONNECTED"></a>
 ### ERR_INSPECTOR_ALREADY_CONNECTED

-While using the `inspector` module, an attempt was made to connect when the inspector is already connected.
+While using the `inspector` module, an attempt was made to connect when the inspector was already connected.

 <a id="ERR_INSPECTOR_CLOSED"></a>
 ### ERR_INSPECTOR_CLOSED

-While using the `inspector` module, an attempt was made to use the inspector after the session has already closed.
+While using the `inspector` module, an attempt was made to use the inspector after the session had already closed.

 <a id="ERR_INSPECTOR_NOT_AVAILABLE"></a>
 ### ERR_INSPECTOR_NOT_AVAILABLE